lua-rocks/luapi/README.md

   - [x] Any function param is required by default.
 You don't need to specify this explicitly!
 If it has default value, then it's optional.
     Values `[]`, `[nil]` and `[opt]` are synonims to `[optional]`.
-- [ ] Show doc only for external module fields.
 - [x] Throw error when function argument name doesn't match with described.
 - [ ] Suppport for OOP: inheritance.
 - [ ] Add support for